scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

-The Geoscience Community Analysis Toolkit (GeoCAT) team, established in 2019, leads the software engineering efforts of the National Center for Atmospheric Research (NCAR)’s “Pivot to Python” initiative.
+The Geoscience Community Analysis Toolkit (GeoCAT) team, established in 2019, leads the software engineering efforts of the National Center for Atmospheric Research (NCAR)’s “Pivot to Python” initiative :cite:`pivot19`.
 GeoCAT essentially aims at creating scalable data analysis and visualization tools on structured and unstructured grids for the geosciences community in the scientific Python ecosystem.
 The GeoCAT team is committed to open development, which helps the team prioritize community involvement at any level of the project lifecycle